mikesmallhelp/wacat/README.md

 # wacat - Tests your web application against cat chaos!

 Imagine, you leave your computer for a while and go to pick up cup of coffee.
-Meanwhile your cat walks over your keyboard and causes some chaos. wacat application
+Meanwhile your cat walks over your keyboard and causes some chaos.

+wacat application for example:

 - goes to your application root url
 - visit every link in your web application
 - adds random inputs to your HTML form inputs
 - selects random values from dropdown menus
 - pushes every buttons

+Additionally wacat

+- detects HTTP errors (for example HTTP 500 errors) between browser and server
+- detects error strings from the web pages
+  - you give error strings in a parameter file
+- can read form inputs from external files (for example from resources like https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file)

 wacat uses the [Playwright](https://playwright.dev/) tool internally.